RahafLog/Rank_Tweets_by_Kindness/README.md

 The proposed system will use sentiment analysis to identify and rank tweets based on their level of kindness.
 This will be done by the following steps:

 1. Read the `nice_words.txt` file into a list.
 This file will contain a list of words that are typically associated with kindness, such as "love," "compassion," and "gratitude."
-1. Read the `tweets.txt` file into a tweets list.
-This file will contain a collection of tweets to be ranked.
+2. Read the tweets list.
-1. Look at each of the tweets and count the number of nice words.
+3. Look at each of the tweets and count the number of nice words.
-1. Sort the tweets in descending order based on the number of nice words, with the most kind tweet first.
+4. Sort the tweets in descending order based on the number of nice words, with the most kind tweet first.
-1. Display the tweets, along with the count of nice words in each tweet.
+5. Display the tweets, along with the count of nice words in each tweet.
+6. Use Sentiment Analysis

 *****
 **Tools** :